da4all/da4all.github.io/_cards/data-storytelling-effectively-tell-a-story-with-data.md

   license:
   citation: "Cote, Catherine.
 ‘Data Storytelling: How to Effectively Tell a Story with Data.’
 Harvard Business School Online, 2023. https://online.hbs.edu/blog/post/data-storytelling"
 ---

+**Note:** This article from Harvard Business School Online positions data storytelling as an essential soft skill that complements hard skills in data analytics.
+Author Catherine Cote invokes recent research psychology showing that, in most cases, human brains are wired to prefer making meaning out of stories rather than raw data.
+Emphasizing organizational communication and business contexts, the article offers a useful, quasi-literary framework for doing data storytelling that adopts concepts such as setting, character, and conflict.